davidvuong/peggy/README.md

 - `apps` is an object where the `key` is the name of your `application` e.g. `web`
 - Each value in `apps` is configuration specific to your `application`
 - An app can be thought of as a `pod` in Kubernetes or `service` in ECS
 - Each `pod` have _one or many_ containers.
-When there's just one container, you can `containers` can be an object rather than an array of objects
+When there's just one container, your `containers` can be an object rather than an array of objects
 - Each `container` has an optional `extraAgs` object.
-It's a freeform object where you can additional options
+It's a freeform object where you can pass additional options

 ## Configuration